What Visa Do You Need to Play Cricket in the USA?

 The O-1A visa is for athletes who have reached an extraordinary level of achievement, often reserved for top international stars with sustained acclaim and global media attention.

-If you’re an elite cricket player with an extensive career at the highest level, the O-1A might be an option—but for most players competing in U.S. tournaments like the US Masters T10, the P-1A is the more practical and appropriate route.
+If you’re an elite cricket player with an extensive career at the highest level, the O-1A might be an option.
+However, for most players competing in U.S. tournaments like the US Masters T10, the P-1A is the more practical and appropriate route.

 What If I’m Just Coming for Tryouts?